The Manitoba Métis Federation Logo

 1. What is this class action about?

-14. How do I object to the proposed fees?
+10. How do I object to the settlement?

 1. What is this class action about?